Inductive constructions for frameworks on a two-dimensional fixed torus: Background

 Consider a set of edges $E \subset K$ such that, for some realization $\p$, the rows of $\R_0$ corresponding to $E$ are independent.
 By taking the $\p_i$'s as variables, the determinants of the $|E| \times |E|$ submatrices of these rows will either be identically zero or will define an algebraic variety in $\mathbb R^{2|V|}$.
 The collection of all such varieties, corresponding to all such subsets $E$ will define a closed set of measure zero, as a finite union of closed sets of measure zero.
 Let this set be denoted $\mathcal X_k$.
 The complement of $\mathcal X_k$ in $\mathbb R^{2|V|}$ is an open dense set in $\mathbb R^{2|V|}$, and hence its restriction to the subspace of realizations $\p$ of the vertices $V$ on the unit torus, $[0,1)^{2|V|}$ is also open and dense.

 Any realization $\p$ of the vertex set $V$ where $\p \notin \mathcal X_k$ will be called {\it k-generic} (recall that $k$ was the upper bound on the gain assignments).
-More generally, we may consider graphs that are $k$-generic for any $k$.
+More generally, we may consider realizations of vertex sets that are $k$-generic for any $k$.
 By the Baire Category Theorem, the countable intersection

 is dense in $\mathbb R^{2|V|}$, as the intersection of open dense sets in the Baire space $\mathbb R^{2|V|}$ \cite{munkres}.
-We refer to a realization in this set as simply {\it generic}, and it is this definition that we use throughout the remainder of this paper.
-All generic frameworks $\pofw$ with the same underlying periodic orbit graph $\pog$ will have the same rigidity properties, a fact captured by the following result.
+We have shown: \begin{prop} The set of all realizations $\p$ of a vertex set such that the rigidity matrix of any generically rigid periodic orbit graph on these vertices attains its maximal rank is dense in $\mathbb R^{2|V|}$. \end{prop} We refer to a realization in this set as simply {\it generic}.
+All generic frameworks $\pofw$ with the same underlying periodic orbit graph $\pog$ will have the same rigidity properties, a fact captured by the following result, which is analogous to a similar result for finite frameworks, see for example \cite{SomeMatroids}.

 \begin{lem}[\bf Special Position Lemma] Let $\pog$ be a periodic orbit graph, and suppose that for some realization $\p_0$ of $\pog$ on $\Tor^2$ the framework $(\pog, \p_0)$ is infinitesimally rigid.
-Then for all generic realizations $\p$ of $\pog$ on $\Tor^2$, the framework $\pofw$ is infinitesimally rigid. \end{lem} This lemma justifies the use of the phrase ``$\pog$ is generically minimally rigid".
+Then for all generic realizations $\p$ of $\pog$ on $\Tor^2$, the framework $\pofw$ is infinitesimally rigid. \end{lem} Since the minimal rigidity of a generic periodic orbit framework $\pofw$ does not depend on the specific realization $\p$, we may say that the periodic orbit framework $\pog$ is {\it generically minimally rigid}.